 Well, this is how I was taught to prepare rapini.
 The first thing you need to do is trim the stems, taking off anywhere from 1-2 inches, the goal being to remove as much of the tough stalk as possible.
 Then, just like any other vegetable, it needs to be washed.
 Once that’s done, you need to cook it in a large pot of boiling, salted water until tender.
 Remove the broccoli rabe from the water and drain.
 Try to squeeze out (with your hands) as much water as possible.
 Apparently, this process removes some of the bitterness.

-This bold tasting vegetable can be served with pasta for a quick meal (if interested take a look at this family recipe for Homemade Italian Broccoli Rabe Cavatelli Pasta); it can be used in a soup; as a topping for pizza; in a sandwich and my personal favorite: stir fried with lots of garlic.
+This bold tasting vegetable can be served with pasta for a quick meal (if interested, take a look at this Puglian Italian Broccoli Rabe Orecchiette Pasta Recipe or another favorite of mine -this family recipe for Homemade Italian Broccoli Rabe Cavatelli Pasta); it can be used in a soup; as a topping for pizza; in a sandwich and my personal favorite: stir fried with lots of garlic.

 ORIGINS OF THE RECIPE FOR Italian-Style Garlicky Broccoli Rabe:

 Broccoli rabe would make an appearance on the supper table at least once a week when I was a teenager, just like Swiss chard.
 I would encourage you to try out this Italian-style garlicky broccoli rabe — this stuff really does grow on you.
 Let me know if you love it or hate it, but at least you can’t say you’re confused by it anymore!